 When Brown students are working with minors under the age of 12, a parent or guardian must be present at all times.
 In rare instances, an exception may be made but would require approval from the overseeing department (e.g., Swearer Center or Student Activities Office)

 For minors over the age of 12, permission slips and/or waivers will be required, however, the presence of parents, guardians and/or university staff is not required.
 Brown students working unsupervised with minors must attend a safety training.*

 Under no circumstances are Brown students permitted to transport minors from one location to another.

-The training referenced above is currently offered by the Swearer Center at the beginning of the academic year.
+The training referenced above is currently offered by the Swearer Center by the Director of Community Partnerships.
 The training includes content addressing behavioral expectations and protecting the safety of minors, mandatory reporting laws around abuse and inappropriate behaviors, and reporting mechanisms.